Like a Local

 This café, just a seven-minute walk down Fontana Boulevard from the resort, is all about the local experience, with coffee (Anodyne) and tea (Rishi) from Milwaukee, dairy products from the Sassy Cow Creamery in Sun Prairie, and fresh daily baked goods delivered every morning from Swiss Maid, just over the border in Harvard, Illinois.

-Lake Geneva Brewing Co.
+Geneva Lake Brewing Co.

 Run by a father and son, this brewery specializes in eight year-round beers, like the Boathouse Blonde and the Cedar Point Amber, which was named for the northern shore of the lake.
 The amber, in particular, is a local favorite owed to the extra hops that give it an added kick.